 Option 1- Huawei, China Unicom and Orange [2] proposes the following text which considers Case 1-3:

-- If the NAS-PDU IE is received for the PDU session, the NG-RAN node shall pass it to the UE when modifying the Data Radio Bearer configuration.
-The NG-RAN node does not send the NAS PDU received for the PDU session when all the QoS flows to be added or modified are failed and no QoS flow was requested to be released, even if e.g. the NG-U UP TNL modification is successful.
+- If the NAS-PDU IE is received for the PDU session, the NG-RAN node shall pass it to the UE unless the NG-RAN reports the PDU Session Resource Failed to Modify List IE contained in the PDU SESSION RESOURCE MODIFY RESPONSE message for the concerned PDU session.

 Option 2 – CMCC and CATT [3] proposes the following text which considers Case 1:

-- If the NAS-PDU IE is received for the PDU session, the NG-RAN node shall pass it to the UE when modifying the Data Radio Bearer configuration.
-The NG-RAN node does not send the NAS PDU received for the PDU session when all the QoS flows to be added or modified are failed and no QoS flow was requested to be released, even if e.g. the NG-U UP TNL modification is successful.
+- If the NAS-PDU IE is received for the PDU session, the NG-RAN node shall pass it to the UE when modifying the Data Radio Bearer configuration, or when the PDU Session Aggregate Maximum Bit Rate IE included in PDU Session Resource Modify Request Transfer IE is successfully modified.
+In case no PDU Session Aggregate Maximum Bit Rate IE is included, the NG-RAN node does not send the NAS PDU received for the PDU session when all the QoS flows to be added or modified are failed and no QoS flow was requested to be released, even if e.g. the NG-U UP TNL modification is successful.

 Option 3 - ZTE [4] proposes the following text which considers Case 1:

-- If the NAS-PDU IE is received for the PDU session, the NG-RAN node shall pass it to the UE when modifying the Data Radio Bearer configuration.
+- If the NAS-PDU IE is received for the PDU session, the NG-RAN node shall pass it to the UE.
 The NG-RAN node does not send the NAS PDU received for the PDU session when all the QoS flows to be added or modified are failed and no QoS flow was requested to be released, even if e.g. the NG-U UP TNL modification is successful.

 Question 4: If the answer to Q3 is yes, which option do you prefer?